 That the Members present authorize Councillor Rob Douglas to Chair the meeting.

 There being a quorum present, Councillor Douglas called the Committee of the Whole meeting to order at 11:30 a.m.

-It was moved and seconded: That the December 18, 2019 Committee of the Whole agenda be adopted as circulated.
+That the December 18, 2019 Committee of the Whole agenda be adopted as circulated.